alirezadizaji/alirezadizaji/README.md

 --->
 <br/><br/>

-my name is Alireza Dizaji, and I am bachelor computer engineering student at Sharif university of Tech, Tehran, Iran. currently, I'm working as a Research and Development scientist at [AI-Med](https://aimed-sharif.ir)  which our main focus is to propose new or utilize AI approaches to improve and speed-up the decision-making of the medical society; to know more about my recent activities, please checkout [my personal website](https://alirezadizaji.github.io).
+my name is Alireza Dizaji, and I am bachelor computer engineering student at Sharif university of Tech, Tehran, Iran. currently, I'm working as a Research and Development scientist at [AI-Med](https://aimed-sharif.ir)  which our main focus is to propose new or utilize AI approaches to improve and speed-up decision-making process of the medical society; to know more about my recent activities, please checkout [my personal website](https://alirezadizaji.github.io).
 Besides, I am always enthusiastic to contribute to open-source projects so If you are willing to collaboration, please contact me via [email](mailto:alirezadizaji@yahoo.com) ;)

 📈 **Here is my overall Github stats**:
 </br>